arif-desu/Lyra/docs/Thejas32.md

 The timers feature 2 modes :

 ### Free-running Mode
-Counter starts with the value 0xFFFFFFFF and counts down to 0.
+Counter starts with the value `0xFFFFFFFF` and counts down to 0.
-Alternatively, loading a value into the LoadCount register can timer starts counting down from this value.
+Alternatively, on loading a value into the `TIMER_LOAD` register, timer starts counting down from this value.

-When the count reaches zero (0x00000000), an interrupt is generated and the counter wraps around to 0xFFFFFFFF irrespective of the value in the TIMER_LOAD register.
+When the count reaches zero (`0x00000000`), an interrupt is generated and the counter wraps around to `0xFFFFFFFF` irrespective of the value in the `TIMER_LOAD` register.

-If the counter is disabled by clearing the TIMER_CTRL_EN bit in the Timer Control Register, the counter halts and holds its current value.
+If the counter is disabled by clearing the `TIMER_CTRL_EN` bit in the Timer Control Register, the counter halts and holds its current value.
 If the counter is re-enabled again then the counter continues decrementing from the current value.

 ### Periodic Mode
 An initial counter value can be loaded by writing to the `TIMER_LOAD` Register and the counter starts decrementing from this value if the counter is enabled.

-The counter decrements each cycle and when the count reaches zero, `0x00000000`, an interrupt is generated and the counter reloads with the value in the TIMER_LOAD Register.
+The counter decrements each cycle and when the count reaches zero, `0x00000000`, an interrupt is generated and the counter reloads with the value in the `TIMER_LOAD` Register.
 The counter starts to decrement again and this whole cycle repeats for as long as the counter is enabled.

-In both modes the end of timer count is signalled by setting a bit in the timer's local interrupt register.
+In both modes the end of timer count is signalled by setting a bit in the timer's local interrupt status register.

 - When timer interrupt is masked, the raw interrupt status can be read in `TIMERS_RAWISR`.
-The bits in this register correspond to Timer number, eg, 0 = TIMER0.
-So to check the raw interrupt status of TIMER2, check the bit 2 (`(0x1 << 2)` or `0x4`).
+The bits in this register correspond to Timer number, eg, 0 $\rightarrow$ `TIMER0`.
+So to check the raw interrupt status of `TIMER2`, check if bit 2 is set to 1.
 - When unmasked, this interrupt status can be read in `TIMERx->ISR` (x = 0,1,2) at the 0th bit of register.
 The bit is set to 1 when the interrupt occurs.

 #### Load Count